We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 Overshadowed by legendary Cabo San Lucas, Todos Santos is a hidden gem nestled in the Baja California peninsula, about an hour north of Cabo.

 It’s one of the prettiest Pueblos Magicos – and the perfect place for surfers to ride the waves and chill, for artists to dream and create, and for nature lovers to hike and soak up the cacti-strewn scenery.

 But you don’t have to be an artist, dreamer or surfer to fall in love with this small Mexican beach town.

 Anyone can get lost wandering the cobblestone streets of this charming Pueblo Magico, lined with art galleries, boutique shops, and hip cafés and excellent restaurants.

 And that’s not to mention the allure of its laid-back beaches and scenic nature trails!

 An equally charming Mexican Pueblo Magico is Loreto, which hugs the Gulf of California (Sea of Cortez).

-Perhaps it’s the preservation of its 17th century landmarks and architecture that gives it such a romantic feel, but the vibe in Loreto is truly magical.
+Perhaps it’s the preservation of its 17th century landmarks and architecture that gives it such a romantic feel.
+The vibe in Loreto is truly magical.

 Another excellent reason to visit Loreto is its world-renowned marine wildlife tours.